 WRITING WORKSHOP WITH HARRY RICKETTS.
 August 2016.
 All day workshop - with adults - in the Clockmaker's Loft at NZPS.
 Supported by Masterton Arts Fund.

-PROJECT 607 -- NATIONAL COUNCIL OF WOMEN The 2014 NZPS Friends of Aratoi Fellow Justine Fletcher exhibited some of the 607 pendants that she and the Wairarapa community made to honour the 607 women from the Wairarapa who helped give NZ women the right to vote.The exhibition to celebrate the 120th anniversary of the NCW ran from April 17 - May 15 at Toi Wairarapa Heart of Arts in Carterton.RUAMAHANGA RIVER MUSIC CLUB welcomed NZPS resident Gerard Harris, straight from performances in Wellington & Dunedin, to perform on Thursday April 14th at Gladstone Inn.
-Event starts at 7.30 and Gerard is on from 9.30 pm.
-Entry is $5.
+PROJECT 607 -- NATIONAL COUNCIL OF WOMEN 17 April - 15 May 2016 - To mark the 120th anniversary of the NCW, 2014 NZPS Friends of Aratoi Fellow Justine Fletcher exhibited some of the 607 pendants that she & the Wairarapa community made to honour the 607 women from the Wairarapa who helped give NZ women the right to vote.
+Heart of Arts in Carterton.RUAMAHANGA RIVER MUSIC CLUB - 14 April 2016 - featured NZPS resident Gerard Harris, straight from performances in Wellington & Dunedin.

-BRING YOUR OWN STORY - BYO STORY, on World Storytelling Day, March 20, Education Centre, Masterton.
+BRING YOUR OWN STORY - BYO STORY, on World Storytelling Day, 20 March 2016, Education Centre, Masterton.
 An event for adults facilitated by the inaugural NZPS Masterton Fellow, Gaye Sutton.
 Venue sponsorship by Wairarapa REAP.

-LINDAUER STUDIO INAUGURAL ART EXHIBITION, 19-20 March, Public Stand, Racecourse, 102 McLean St, Woodville.
-Art by Clelia Burton (1879-1952) who grew up in the home that is now NZPS, Gottfried Lindauer (1839-1926), Filip Trnka, and other residents of the Tararua.
+LINDAUER STUDIO INAUGURAL ART EXHIBITION, 19-20 March 2016, Art by Clelia Burton (1879-1952) who grew up in Normandell., Gottfried Lindauer (1839-1926), Filip Trnka, and other residents of the Tararua.
+Public Stand, Racecourse, Woodville.

-VISION / MEMORY | WALL OF WORDS Marie E. Potter, 2015 Friends of Aratoi Fellow -- Four workshops with about 100 people were held to collect thoughts (in words) on the Wairarapa, followed by installations of these words on the windows of Aratoi Museum, Entice Cafe, Masterton i-SITE, King Street Artworks and Masterton Intermediate School.
+VISION / MEMORY | WALL OF WORDS - Oct- Dec 2015 - Marie E. Potter, 2015 Friends of Aratoi Fellow -- Four workshops with about 100 people were held to collect thoughts (in words) on the Wairarapa, followed by installations of these words on the windows of Aratoi Museum, Entice Cafe, Masterton i-SITE, King Street Artworks and Masterton Intermediate School.
 Part of the 2015 Kokomai Creative Festival and supported by Masterton District Creative Communities Scheme.
-Oct- Dec 2015.